 Sources said calling an Assembly vote on the incinerator bill Wednesday became more complicated after the bill became entangled in the closing hours of the session with an unrelated bill concerning cameras used to detect speeders near schools.

-The Legislature could still convene again in November, in which case the incinerator bill would still be eligible for consideration.
+The Legislature could still convene again late in the year, in which case the incinerator bill would still be eligible for consideration.